top of page

 My research has had far-reaching impact.
 For example, following my presentation to the Society for Music Theory in 2019, the Society founded an LGBTQ+ task force which has since become a permanent committee dedicated to ensuring retention of LGBTQ+ members.
 My investigation into the limitations of keyword assignation in music databases has influenced experts in the information literacy sector to evaluate and change how data is stored and accessed by library users at the University of Northern Iowa and Bowling Green State University.
 And this research has also been translated into German and French.

-I am currently a Visiting Assistant Professor of music theory at the University of Dayton tremendously fortunate to be surrounded by kind, loving students, colleagues, family, and friends on the daily.
+Today, I am an Assistant Professor of Music Theory and Music Technology in my last year on the tenure track at the University of Dayton.
+I am tremendously fortunate to be surrounded by kind, loving students, colleagues, family, and friends on the daily.
 I divide my time between caring for my family, practicing viola, violin, and piano, reading, writing, and challenging and making visible the undisclosed, self-assumed invisible "white-supremacist capitalist patriarchy" (hooks 1997).

 skills